Jean-Francois-C/SAP-Security-Audit/README.md

 - Changes made to the data dictionary are authorized and reviewed regularly
 - Log and trace files are appropriately configured and secured
 - SAP ERP Remote Function Call (RFC) and Common Programming Interface — Communications (CPI-C) are secured
-- Access to information and information systems is authorized
+- Access to information and information systems is restricted
 - Information systems processing is protected physically from unauthorized access and from accidental or deliberate loss or damage
 - Information processing can be recovered and resumed after operations have been interrupted
 - Critical user activities can be maintained and recovered following interruption